 If elevated radon is found in your listing or a home your client is purchasing, it doesn’t have to be a deal breaker.
 Often, many people are not aware of the high levels of radon Colorado has.
 We realize that it can be scary for new owners when they are considering buying a home that may have a potential health risk.

 That is exactly why we recommend that every buyer request funds be escrowed for the installation of a radon mitigation system should one be needed.
 Why we recommend placing funds in escrow:

 - The buyer can contract with a radon professional and ensure the system is properly installed.

 - They have a decision in where the system will be placed and they are informed on how the system works and how to properly maintain the system.

 - The lowest bidder does not win.
-(While cost is a key factor in the installation of a mitigation system often times it is the only consideration).
-New homeowners are often left with a system that is improperly installed or one that is causing more harm.
+While cost is a factor in the installation of a mitigation system, often it is the only consideration.
+In these situations, new homeowners are often left with a system that is improperly installed or one that is causing more harm.

 - Your trust is not misplaced.